mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

 Notes:

 1. the `registerFacets` function ties the facet instances to the container.
-This makes it possible to get the container instance from the facet instance using `getCtr(facet)`
+To get the container instance from the facet instance you can use `getCtr(facet)`.

-2. the `setCallbacks` function installs callback functions for the "selectItem" operation of the `Selection` facet and for the
+2. the `setCallbacks` function installs callback functions for the operations of the `Selection` and `Highlight` facets.
-   "highlightItem" operation of the `Highlight` facet.
-The implementation of the `selectItem` callback function calls the function
-   (`handleSelectItem`) that does the actual work of calculating the next selection.
-It also calls the `highlightFollowsSelection` function to ensure that selected items are also highlighted.
+   The `selectItem` callback function calls `handleSelectItem` to calculate the next selection.
+It also calls `highlightFollowsSelection` to ensure that selected items are also highlighted.

 3. The `highlightFollowsSelection` function updates the highlighted item.
-As stated, it receives the same arguments as `handleSelectItem`.
-   This time we need to look up and modify the `Highlight` facet that lives in the same container:
+It is implemented as follows:

    ```
        export function highlightFollowsSelection(